 - 0.35% expense ratio

 Who’s it for?
-This dividend ETF (which began trading in 2013 and does not have 10-year performance numbers) has an average 5-year return of 13.18%, which underperforms the category average but also affords less volatility than comparable funds.
+This dividend ETF (which began trading in 2013 and does not have 10-year performance numbers) has an average 5-year return of 9.39%, which slightly underperformed the S&P 500 but also affords less volatility than comparable funds.
 In exchange for slower appreciation and a lower yield, this fund offers less downside and concentration risk due to the fund’s stated diversification goals.

 Dividend ETF #3: Vanguard Dividend Appreciation Index Fund ETF (VIG)